jvalenzuela/atform/doc/source/intro.rst

 Installation
 ------------

-The Python programming language, version 3.6 or later, must be installed, and is available from `<https://python.org>`_.
+The Python programming language, version |requires_python| or later, must be installed, and is available from `<https://python.org>`_.
 Make sure to select the add Python to the path option from the installation dialog: